GeroVanMi/retina-health-classification/README.md

 ## Data Preprocessing
 Um die Bilder für das Training des CNN vorzubereiten, werden verschiedene Preprocessing-Schritte durchgeführt:
-1. Größenanpassung der Bilder auf einheitliche Dimensionen.
-2. Normalisierung der Pixelwerte.
-3. Data Augmentation, um die Robustheit des Modells zu verbessern.

-*  D'Bilder werded glade und uf 512x512 pixel resized (die meiste sind scho uf dere Uflösig, aber es hett e paar wo no grösser sind).
-Ich duen sie uf die 512x512 resize, well denn bi de meiste Bilder kei Informatione verlore göhnd, ohni eppis z'verzerre.
-* Nachher werded d'Bilder in Training und Validation Split (80% => 3374 Train, 20% => 843 Validation) uufteilt
+1. **Resizing the images to uniform dimensions:**

+*  The images are loaded first.
+Most of them are available with a resolution of 512 x 512 pixels.
+Those that are larger will be resized to 512 x 512.
+This ensures that no important information is lost and that the images are not distorted despite the reduction in resolution.

+1. **Splitting data:**
+* The data is split into training and validation data with a split of 80% training data (3374 images) and 20% validation data (843 images).

 ## Model Architecture
 Das CNN-Modell besteht aus mehreren Schichten:
 1. **Convolutional Layer:**
+* 6 layers with 2 convolutions, resulting in a total of 12 convolutions
+* This increases the number of channels after each convolution layer.
+* The increase in the number of channels corresponds to x2: 3 (RGB) => 16 => 32 => 64 => 128 => 256 => 512

 2. **Pooling Layer:**
+* Max pooling is carried out after each convolution layer.
+This means that deeper layers have a larger receptive field and therefore contain more of the original image.
+* After the first two convolution layers, max pooling is performed with kernel size 4.
+This reduces the size of the image so that the training phase does not take too long and the images fit into memory.
+* After the other layers, max pooling is performed with kernel size 2 so that not too much information is lost.

 3. **Fully Connected Layer:**

-* Für d'Predictions han ich jetzt 6 layers à 2 Convolutions gno = 12 total convolutions
-Nach jedem Layer wird d'Azahl Channels vergrösseret und es Max-Pooling gmacht, d.h. die tüüfere Layers hend es grösseres receptive field (= sie gshend meh vom Originale Bild)
-D'Azahl Channels isch fascht immer x2: 3 (RGB) => 16 => 32 => 64 => 128 => 256 => 512
-Mir mached nach de erschte zwei Layer es MaxPooling mit Kernel 4 (das macht s'Bild schnell chliiner, süsch würdeds nöd in Memory passe / langsam trainiere).
-Nachher sind d'MaxPooling nur no mit Kernel 2 damit nöd zvill Information verlore gaht
-* Am Schluss hetts no es Fully Connected Neural Network mit 8192 Input Neurone => 4064 Hidden => 256 Hidden => 4 Output
+* Finally, the input is passed to a Fully Connected Neural Network with 8192 Input Neurons => 4064 Hidden => 256 Hidden => 4 Output

 ## Model Training
+* NUMBER_OF_EPOCHS = 20
+* BATCH_SIZE = 64
+* LEARNING_RATE = 1e-5

 ## Model Performance
-Die Leistung des Modells wird anhand der Accuracy und weiterer Metriken wie Precision, Recall und F1-Score evaluiert.
-Diese Metriken helfen uns zu verstehen, wie gut unser Modell die verschiedenen Krankheiten identifizieren kann.

-5. Evaluiere düend mir mit Multiclass Accuracy (vo Torchmetrics), well d'Klasse relativ balanced sind (ich han au de F1-Score no agluegt, aber er isch eigentlich immer identisch zu de Accuracy)
-6. Schlussendlich speicherts s'Modell uf W&B damit mer es chönnted abelade & wiederverwende (z.B. zum neue Predictions z'mache wo mer no kei Labels hett)
+* The performance of the model is evaluated with Multiclass Accuracy (from Torchmetrics), as the four classes are sufficiently balanced.
+* Finally, the model is saved on Weights & Biases so that it can be used for predictions of unlabeled images.

 ## Results
+TODO

 ## Discussion
 TODO